RedisLabs/redislabs-docs/content/platforms/kubernetes/quick-start.md

  * the CRD for a Redis Enterprise Database,
  * the operator (a deployment).

- The operator currently runs within single namespace and is scoped to operate only on cluster CRD's in that namespace.
-This allows a multi-tenant deployment of the operator supporting different versions in different namespaces.
+ The operator currently runs within a single namespace and is scoped to operate only on Redis Enterprise Cluster CRD's in that namespace.
+This allows the deployment of the multiple instances of the operator on the same Kubernetes cluster, supporting multiple Redis Enterprise Clusters in multiple namespaces.

 ## Installing the operator